Drek282/PsychoStats/readme_heatmaps.txt

 Editing the heat.xml File:

-What you need to do is go to the farthest map point in each map coordinate and use the "status" command in the console to find your position.
+What you need to do is go to the farthest map point in each map coordinate and use the "status" command, or the Admin Mod command "admin_userorigin [any unique part of your player name]", in the console to find your position.
+Note that you need to find the farthest visible point in each cardinal direction on your map even if those points are not in a playing area.
 You then use that position as the limits for your map in the heat.xml file.
 There are lots of examples there of how that should look.
-If noclip doesn't work in your mod, getting those coordinates can be a challenge.
+Your chances of getting those coordinates without using noclip are very small.